 We released Scylla Manager 1.0 to help our users manage repairs in February 2018.
 Since then a lot of things have changed.
-We added the row-level repair to Scylla Open Source Scylla, and to the Enterprise version this year.
+We added the row-level repair to Scylla Open Source NoSQL Database, and to the Enterprise version this year.
 We just released Scylla Manager 2.2 with a new repair method optimized for row-level repair.

 New repair features in Scylla Manager 2.2

 Scylla Manager chooses the optimal number of parallel repairs for a keyspace.
 This is beneficial for big clusters.
 For example, given a 12 node cluster and a keyspace with replication factor 3, it can be repaired up to 4 times faster than with Scylla Manager 2.1.
 This is done by repairing distinct replica sets in a token ring in parallel.
 Scylla Manager ensures that each node takes part in at most one Scylla repair job at all times.

 The following diagram shows a model of how token ranges are replicated in a token ring.

 Token ranges 11-20 are replicated by nodes N1, N2, N3.
 When they are repaired we can still repair token ranges 41-50 replicated by nodes N4, N5, N6 and token ranges 71-80 replicated by nodes N7, N8, N9.
 We could also repair ranges 101-110 on nodes N10, N11, and N0.
 Otherwise Node N0 is idle; we can only repair token ranges 1-10 when nodes N1, N2 (and N3) are done repairing.
 The process continues until the whole ring is repaired.

 The parallel limit can be described by the following formula:

 max_parallel = floor(# of nodes / keyspace RF)

 In a multi DC setting the keyspace RF in the above formula is a sum of replication factors in different DCs.